 Q: I like beer.
 Can we drink at the conference?

 A: The conference is open to all ages and there will be beer onsite.
 You will have to verify your age before you can purchase alcohol.
 If you are incapable of having a couple of quiets without turning into a raging douchebag, then do not be surprised if you are ejected from the event.
+We promote responsible drinking, there will be a large amount of alteratives available and we also have a friend of bill nearby should that be something you are interested in.

 Q: What about coffee?
 Hackers run on caffeine, right?
 There must be coffee!